kennedy-johntate/exercises-in-probability/README.md

-# exercises-in-probability
+# for-practice-purposes-only
-For practice purposes only.
+The notebooks or any other documents contained in this repository are for practice purposes only and/or for future reference.